-RFC 7838 defines a HTTP header which lets a server tell a client that there is one or more alternatives for that server at "another place" with the use of the Alt-Svc: response header.
+RFC 7838 defines an HTTP header which lets a server tell a client that there is one or more alternatives for that server at "another place" with the use of the

 The alternatives the server suggests can include a server running on another port on the same host, on another completely different host name and it can even perhaps offer the service over another protocol.

 To make curl consider offered alternatives, tell curl to use a specific alt-svc cache file like this:

 then curl will load existing alternative service entries from the file at start-up and consider those when doing HTTP requests, and if the servers sends new or updated